 Showing feedback and strategy adjustments every week.
 You'll know what's happening with your listing without chasing us for updates.

 97% of buyers start online.
-When they're comparing your empty room to a builder's staged model home, professional virtual staging levels the playing field.
+When your empty room competes with a builder's staged model, virtual staging levels the playing field.

-Photos get views.
+Listing photos get views.
 Video gets shares.
-Professional walkthroughs reach DFW buyers on Instagram and Facebook who'd never see your MLS listing.
+Professional video walkthroughs reach buyers scrolling Instagram and Facebook who'd never find your MLS listing.

 Location within the neighborhood matters too.
 Corner lots, cul-de-sacs, and homes backing to green space or water features command premiums and move quicker.